 Nick’s inspirational story is detailed on his website www.masteringmountains.org, where he shares and journals his treks and climbs.
 His story has been a huge inspiration for me since meeting him and I hope it will inspire you as well.

 Here’s how you can lend your support to Nick and anyone suffering from MS.

-The book titled, To the Summit, will be available from September 16th this year.
+The book is titled, To the Summit.
 Grab your copy soon.

 Never give up!
 Never lose hope!
 Climb higher, to the summit and beyond…

 *The featured image of this post shows Nick hiking his way up the Stok Kangri trail*

 *This post contains affiliate links which means if you click on them and book/buy through them I will receive a little something to keep this page running.